drzwave/ZRAD/README.md

 #endif
 ```

+    - PB1 must be assigned to gpio port gpioPortC pin 3

 8. Build and download - press the INCLUDE button should send a Z-Wave NIF and cause the blue LED to blink.
 Send a BASIC SET ON should turn the green LED on.

 # QWIIC Connector Setup